bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### Azure Workbook
 #### Description
-We have implemmented Azure Workbook to provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.
-It will allow us to combine text, queries, metrics, and parameters into interactive reports to monitor and analyze the performance and health of the BigDawgBank application and infrastructure.
+We have implemented Azure Workbook to provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.
+It allows us to combine text, queries, metrics, and parameters into interactive reports to monitor and analyze the performance and health of the BigDawgBank application and infrastructure.

 #### Key Features
 - **Customizable Reports**: